architecture/network

 DenseLayerContext

-Dense layer context enriched with resolved activation function.
+Dense layer context enriched with the resolved activation squash function derived from the current layer nodes.

 DenseLayerParams